 Digital labor refers to the value-added activities that people do on the internet or online platforms.
-In simple words, it can say that people who work or perform their jobs on online platforms are known as digital labor (Kokina & Blanchette, 2019).
-For example, online content writers, web bloggers, online data entry operators, online consumer service providers, advertisers, marketers, high-tech professionals, and other people who offer their service through online sources are considered digital labor.
-In early times, digital labor was to be unpaid or free (Terranova, 2012).
+In simple words, it can be said that people who work or perform their jobs on online platforms are known as digital labor (Kokina & Blanchette, 2019).
+For example, online content writers, web bloggers, online data entry operators, online consumer service providers, online advertisers, online marketers, high-tech professionals, and all other people who offer their service through online sources are considered as digital labor.
+In early times, digital labor was thought to be unpaid or free (Terranova, 2012).
 The evolution of digital labor in the market context is highlighted by Trebor Scholz (2012).
 Work performed through process automation technologies is referred to as digital labor.
-Cloud computing, social media, big data, smartphones, digital marketing, and artificial intelligence contribute to the digitalization of labor.
-The current study focuses on the digital labor or freelancers who use social media platforms for marketing companies or products, especially in the context of the emerging IT industry of Thailand.
-For the last few years, the IT sector has been growing extraordinarily in Thailand's economy.

-Following the increasing dissemination of the internet and the Thai government's vigorous drive towards digital transformation through its Thailand 4.0 project, Thailand, the second-largest economy in the ASEAN region, has shifted its focus from industrial to digital (Kohpaiboon, 2020).
+Cloud computing, social media, big data, smartphones, digital marketing, and artificial intelligence are all contributing to the digitalization of labor.
+The current study focuses on the digital labor or freelancers who use social media platforms for marketing companies or products especially in the context of the emerging IT industry of Thailand.
+In Thailand's economy, the IT sector is growing at an extraordinary speed for the last few years.
+Following the increasing dissemination of the internet and the Thai government's vigorous drive towards digital transformation through its Thailand 4.0 project, Thailand, the second-largest economy in the ASEAN region, has shifted its focus from being an industrial economy to a digital economy (Kohpaiboon, 2020).
 Big data, advanced robotics, cloud, web services, IoT, and smart devices like Cameras and Bluetooth are among the primary technology efforts in emphasis.
-Thailand's information technology market expects to grow by more than 13% year over year in 2019, reaching Bt527 billion by the end of the year 2021.
-With Bt234 billion, hardware will be the major contributor, while online technologies would significantly increase 34 percent.
-By 2030, the Technology sector predicts to contribute 30% of Thailand's GDP, up from 10% currently (Vatanasakdakul, Aoun, & Chantatub, 2020).
-IT has gained an essential role in formulating a knowledge economy and society in the evolving dynamics.
+Thailand's information technology (IT) market is expected to grow by more than 13% year over year in 2019, reaching Bt527 billion by the end of the year 2021.
+With Bt234 billion, hardware will be the major contributor, while online technologies would have the largest increase of 34 percent.
+By 2030, the Technology sector is predicted to contribute 30% of Thailand's GDP, up from 10% currently (Vatanasakdakul, Aoun, & Chantatub, 2020).
+In the evolving dynamics, IT has gained an important role in the formulation of a knowledge economy and knowledge society.
 It is a significant determinant of economic growth.
 The IT industry of Thailand is establishing itself as a unique source for software development, business process outsourcing, and freelancing.
-The main objective of this study is to explore the role of digital labor and social networks in the growth of the Thai IT industry with the mediating part of innovation.
+The main objective of this study is to explore the role of digital labor and social networks in the growth of the Thai IT industry with the mediating role of innovation.

-The research model of this research study is below (See, figure-1):
+The research model of this research study is given below (See, figure-1):